Month: May 2025

 Angel Reynolds-Hailing

-My project is about the day to day life of living in care, as one of the children being raised into the care system.
-My work closely relates to my life as I was raised in care since the age of 5.
-Living in care is a different experience for everyone.
-It really depends on who their care giver is.
+My project is about the day-to-day life of living in care, as one of the children raised in the care system.
+My work closely relates to my life, as I was raised in care since the age of 5.
+Living in care is a different experience for everyone; it really depends on who their caregiver is.

 Mason Wild

-This relates to my work as obviously I’m creating a movie, and am doing Film / TV in UNI, and this will be able to extend my knowledge by giving me experience the industry and field of work, and can help me work on my understanding of the job and how I can create and produce things.
+This relates to my work as I’m creating a movie and studying Film/TV at university.
+This will extend my knowledge by giving me experience in the industry and field of work, helping me understand the job and how I can create and produce content.

-This will also help my creative ability as I can use all the stuff I have learnt from self taught videos and knowledge, and can test if I have learnt anything and what I need to work on.
+This will also enhance my creative ability, as I can apply everything I’ve learned from self-taught videos and knowledge, testing what I’ve learned and identifying areas I need to work on.

 Emily Williams

-I have always had a strong liking towards sculptured stone buildings, they tend to draw me in to take a closer look, for this project I wanted to put you in my shoes and take a dive into my images and see it from my perspective.
+I have always had a strong liking for sculptured stone buildings; they tend to draw me in to take a closer look.

 Lucy Willis

-The concept of my project is to compare and show the differences of the Rural and Urban areas.
-I wanted to show through my work these differences by including the lifestyles, wildlife, architecture and tourism in the different areas.
+The concept of my project is to compare and show the differences between rural and urban areas.
+I wanted to highlight these differences by including the lifestyles, wildlife, architecture, and tourism in each area.
 I also wanted to interview people about where they live and if they feel a connection to it.

-My project relates to Landscape and Documentary photography because it includes photos of the Rural and Urban areas to showcase the difference in architecture and wildlife and environmental portraits to tell a story of the person who was interviewed about where they live.
+My project relates to landscape and documentary photography because it includes photos of rural and urban areas to showcase the differences in architecture and wildlife, and environmental portraits to tell the story of the person who was interviewed about where they live.

 Artsfest Photography Yr1 Gallery 2025Artsfest Photography Yr1 Gallery 2025